 3/4 c. milk (I use unsweetened almond)

-Mix dry ingredients together, then cut in sour cream with a pastry cutter.
+Mix dry ingredients together, then cut in sour cream or tofu with a pastry cutter.
 (Or two knives if you don’t have one).
 Stir in milk, form into ball with hands.
 Roll out on lightly floured surface (I use a vintage Tupperware pastry mat) and cut out 12 biscuits with circle cutter.
 Bake at 450 degrees 10 to 15 mts.
 I check after 10 minutes, baking until lightly brown.
 I cook the biscuits on a silpat non stick liner.
 Cool on wire rack.
 Makes 12 tall biscuits.
 Serve warm.
 Enjoy!

 It costs me about $.50 for a batch of 12 biscuits, just $.04 each!